Alicia Vergel

-Erlinda Gaerlan Asturias-Aguilar (June 7, 1927 – May 20, 1992), popularity known as Alicia Vergel, was a Filipino actress, film producer, entrepreneur and politician.
+Alicia Vergel (born Erlinda Gaerlan Asturias-Aguilar; June 7, 1927 – May 20, 1992), was a Filipino actress, film producer, entrepreneur and politician.
 She was known for playing fiesty, strong-willed characters and was famous for her portrayals in films of varying genres.
 She was the first recipient of FAMAS Award for Best Actress and Maria Clara Award for Best Supporting Actress.

 Early career

 Vergel's film credits include Diwani opposite César Ramirez, MN with Carmen Rosales as her arch-enemy, Balisong with Ramon Revilla and Madame X with Gloria Romero as her daughter.
 She participated in the unfinished film Bibingka'y Masarap under Sampaguita Pictures in the late 40s.
 Her performance as Orang in Basahang Ginto won Vergel the first FAMAS Award for Best Actress in 1952.

 In 1977, she starred as the widowed and retired principal and teacher coping up with the demands of aging in Lotus Productions' Inay directed by Lino Brocka.
 The film was an entry in the Metro Manila Film festival and earned her an acting nomination for lead actress.

 In the 1987 film Saan Nagtatago ang Pag-ibig?, she portrayed the role of Señora Pacing as Ricky Davao's aristocratic and strict grandmother.